-Our mission, values, aims and strategic intentions all act together as our ‘guiding star’ or ‘compass’ as we move forward and navigate the many exciting challenges and opportunities that lie ahead.
+Our mission, values, aims and strategic intentions all act together as our ‘guiding star’, as we move forward and navigate the many exciting challenges and opportunities that lie ahead.

 We are looking forward to Summer Term 2022, when we will be working as a team to update our Vision for the school.
 This 3 year plan will be called: 'Going Places - Our Vision for 2022-2025 - A Quest for Excellence’.
-The draft document is here.
+The draft, which builds upon our previous Vision document, is here.

 Our Mission Statement

 Our aspirational vision for the school, created through consultation with staff, governors, pupils and families, is summed up as follows: ‘Enjoy – Respect – Achieve’.
 This is further set-out in our mission statement:

 'At Grangetown we provide enjoyable, challenging and interesting learning experiences within a stimulating and vibrant environment.
 We promote a strong sense of self-worth combined with respect for others.
 Our exciting and well-structured curriculum, allied to high quality teaching, ensures that all children achieve their very best'.

 - Respect - we promote respect for self, for others and for property.

 - Tolerance - we respect, value and appreciate everyone despite the differences between us.